Heaters Heaters — Pool Heater Lifespan in Florida: How Long They Last

 First, Let's Diagnose Your Heater's Expected Lifespan

 Good news: understanding your Florida pool heater's lifespan doesn't require an expensive technician visit — you can assess its condition and predict replacement timing yourself.
-Florida's humid, salt-laden air, year-round pool usage, and intense UV exposure create challenging conditions that significantly impact heater longevity compared to seasonal climates.
+Florida's humid, salt-laden air, year-round pool usage, and intense UV exposure create challenging conditions that significantly impact heater longevity compared to other regions.

 The type of heater you have is the primary determining factor: